JMHOO/planet-insight/README.md

     http://[YOUR IP or DOMAIN where running restful service]

-Set AWS credentials by clicking the `setting` on the left:
+Set the AWS credentials by clicking the `setting` on the left:
 ![aws](media/aws_setting.png)